Deduction Notices for super contributions

 What are the timeframes for lodging a Deduction Notice?

-A Deduction Notice must be given to the Fund before the earlier of:
+You must give a Deduction Notice to the fund before the earlier of:

 • the day you lodge your tax return for the year in which the contributions were made, and